robenkleene/development-references/zsh/zsh-completion.md

 ## Completion Functions

-Completion functions are loaded from a variable called `fpath`, so `echo $fpath` will show locations for completion functions.
+- Completion functions are loaded from a variable called `fpath`, so `echo $fpath` will show locations for completion functions.
+- `echo $_comps[git]`: Echo the completion function name for a command

 ### Troubleshooting

-After adding new completion functions, run `compinit` to rebuild the cache, otherwise they won't be available.
+- After adding new completion functions, run `compinit` to rebuild the cache, otherwise they won't be available.